 Fun facts about the movie “The Good, the Bad and the Ugly”

 As in all films, there are anecdotes and curious facts about the recording and subsequent release of this film.
 Here are some of them:

 - While it is recognized today as a cult film, this film won no Oscar or any major awards in its time.

 - The film belongs to the so-called “Dollars Trilogy”, along with “A Fistful of Dollars” (1964) and “For a Few Dollars More” (1965).

 - The poncho worn by Clint Eastwood is the same as in the rest of the “Dollars Trilogy” movies.

-- The Langstone Bridge was built and flown 3 times.
-The first time Sergio Leone did not like it because it was not spectacular.
-The second time it was flown by mistake when the cameras were not recording, the third time’s a charm!.
+- The Langstone Bridge was built and flown 2 times.
+The first time it was flown by mistake when the cameras were not recording.
+The second time’s a charm!.